Toward a Special \textbf{$E_6\to G(2) \times SU(3)_A$} Embedding for Standard Model and Dark Matter and an $E_7$ Completion Proposal: Why an Exceptional Embedding: an a posteriori Perspective

 \paragraph{Minimality of the GUT.}

-Among exceptional groups, $E_6$ is the smallest that simultaneously contains $G(2)$ and an electroweak progenitor group.
-Larger groups such as $E_7$ or $E_8$ necessarily introduce additional gauge sectors and matter representations.
-The choice of the $\mathbf{351'}$ Higgs representation further ensures that the special breaking is unique and minimal.
-In this sense, the present framework represents the minimal exceptional unification scheme capable of incorporating a confining dark sector and the SM within a single predictive solid framework.
+Among exceptional groups, \(E_6\) is the smallest group that contains the special product $G(2)\times SU(3)_A$.
+In this precise sense, \(E_6\) is the minimal exceptional backbone capable of incorporating a \(G(2)\) dark strong sector and an electroweak progenitor group within a single simple framework.
+The use of the \(\mathbf{650}_{0,H}\) Higgs sector further provides an economical way to realize the special breaking and to organize the lower thresholds.